er-shahidul/DatatablesBundle/Resources/doc/query.md

 }
 ```

-Now you can view all posts created by `root`.
-The additional `where statement` now works like a filter.
+Now you can view all posts created by `logged in user`.

 ``` php
 public function indexAction(Request $request)